History of Mike Missanelli in Timeline

 2006: Fired from 610 WIP

-In 2006, Mike Missanelli was fired from 610 WIP after an altercation with an on-site producer.
-Following this, he began a show with comedian Joe Conklin on 93.3 WMMR.
+In 2006, Mike Missanelli was fired from 610 WIP after an altercation with an on-site producer in which it was alleged that he hit the producer.
+He then began a show with comedian Joe Conklin on 93.3 WMMR.

-In January 2010, Mike Missanelli signed a multi-year deal with ESPN affiliate 97.5 The Fanatic to host their midday show.
+In January 2010, Mike Missanelli signed a multi-year deal at ESPN affiliate, 97.5 The Fanatic, to host their midday show.

 2016: Fake caller controversy

-In 2016, it was revealed that the longtime caller "Dwayne from Swedesboro" was a character created by his producer.
-Missanelli apologized for the fake caller and the racial stereotypes, claiming he had no knowledge that the caller was fake.
+In 2016, it was revealed that a longtime caller by the name "Dwayne from Swedesboro" was actually a character created by his producer.
+Missanelli apologized for having a fake caller and for the racial stereotypes of the character, but he denied having knowledge that the caller was fake.

 2017: Fired from 6 ABC

-In 2017, Mike Missanelli was fired from a weekly gig on 6 ABC after stating it was "unnatural" for a female broadcaster to call an NFL game.
+In 2017, Mike Missanelli was fired from a weekly gig he had on 6 ABC after he made he said it was "unnatural" for a female broadcaster to call an NFL game.

 Starting in 2018, Mike Missanelli's show began being simulcasted on NBC Sports Philadelphia.